Malawi: Policy framework

 Malawi's first science and technology policy dates from 1991 and was revised in 2002.
 The National Science and Technology Policy of 2002 envisaged the establishment of a National Commission for Science and Technology to advise the government and other stakeholders on science and technology-led development.
 Although the Science and Technology Act of 2003 made provision for the creation of this commission, it only became operational in 2011, with a secretariat resulting from the merger of the Department of Science and Technology and the National Research Council.
 The Science and Technology Act of 2003 also established a Science and Technology Fund to finance research and studies through government grants and loans but, as of 2014, this was not yet operational.
-The Secretariat of the National Commission for Science and Technology has reviewed the Strategic Plan for Science, Technology, and Innovation (2011–2015) but, as of early 2015, the revised policy had not yet met with Cabinet approval.

 In 2012, most foreign investments flowed to infrastructure (62%) and the energy sector (33%).
 The government has introduced a series of fiscal incentives, including tax breaks, to attract more foreign investors.
 In 2013, the Malawi Investment and Trade Centre put together an investment portfolio spanning 20 companies.
 In 2013, the government adopted a National Export Strategy to diversify the country's exports.
 Production facilities are to be established for a wide range of products within the three selected clusters: oilseed products, sugar cane products, and manufacturing.